ThureWiegel/LLM4PM_API_ACCESS/README.md

-- The program hasben provided with filtered and separated test emails.
+- The program has been provided with filtered and separated test emails.
 The filtering progam is not needed and unfuctional due to the removal of sensitive filtering keywords.

 - To run the program, a mysql connection has to be created.
 The login information has to be provided to the mysql.connector function.